-What is non-seminoma carcinoma of the testis?
+What is non-seminoma carcinoma of the

 Non-seminoma carcinoma of the testis is a type of testicular cancer that forms in specialized sex cells called germ cells.
 Non-seminomas include mixed germ cell tumors (the most common), embryonal carcinoma, teratoma, choriocarcinoma, and yolk sac tumors.
 About 60 percent of the 8,500 testicular cancers diagnosed each year are non-seminomas.
 Non-seminoma carcinoma can occur in one or both testicles.
 The cure rate is 70 to 95 percent, depending upon how extensively the cancer has spread.
 Nearly 140,000 men in the United States have survived testicular cancer, according to the American Cancer Society.

-Who is likely to have non-seminoma carcinoma of the testis?
+Who is likely to have non-seminoma carcinoma

 Testicular cancer is the most common form of cancer among young men.
 It can occur in boys as well but rarely.
 White-American men have about five times the risk of testicular cancer as African-American men and about twice the risk of Asian-American men.
 The occurrence of this cancer among white men also has doubled over the past 40 years.
 The reasons for this increased occurrence are unknown.